Bulking vs. Cutting: Everything You Need to Know

 RELATED: What Are the Best Foods for Bulking?

 In terms of the best approach to do this in a thoughtful (and healthy) way, bulking and cutting can offer some structure, according to Kacie Vavrek, M.S., R.D., a sports nutritionist at The Ohio State University Wexner Medical Center.
-Although these terms are usually associated with bodybuilders, the type of tactics they use can apply to any fitness endeavour.
+Although these terms are usually associated with bodybuilders, the type of tactics they use can apply to any fitness endeavor.

-"You don't need to be a bodybuilder to bulk or cut", she says.
-"Any recreational gym-goer can bulk or cut, it's just a matter of adjusting calorie intake and ensuring nutrient needs are met in combination with exercise tailored to those specific goals".
+"You don't need to be a bodybuilder to bulk or cut," she says.
+"Any recreational gym-goer can bulk or cut, it's just a matter of adjusting calorie intake and ensuring nutrient needs are met in combination with exercise tailored to those specific goals."

 Pro Tip: Think Body Fat Percentage Over the Number on the Scale

 Although sports such as boxing or wrestling use scale weight for competition, the better strategy when looking at everyday performance is body composition, says Vavrek.
 Instead of simply adding or losing weight, the focus will be on increasing muscle mass and lowering body fat percentage.

 Here's why: If you cut calories as a way to drop pounds quickly, you might achieve your goal, but you're much more likely to lose valuable muscle mass as well.
 That can set you up for a range of problems, Vavrek says, including weakness, fatigue, decreased performance and higher injury risk.